smaclell/smaclell.github.io/_drafts/essential-configuration.md

 containing the bare minimum information.
 Remember [DRY][dry] is your friend.

 **[YAGNI][yagni].** Some settings might not be needed yet and should be left until later.
-I was recently refactoring some code that implemented a simple state machine and a coworker suggested I make it completely configurable.
+I was recently refactoring some code that implemented a state machine and a coworker suggested I make it externally configurable.
 It would have allowed the system to be reused for other activities, but would have introduced complicated configuration which would be easy to get wrong.
 We could happily defer this request until later when hopefully we have a